Diascia (Twinspur) Growth and Care Guide

 Is Diascia Annual or Perennial?

-Diascia is a perennial in USDA Zones 9 and 10, flourishing in regions with mild, frost-free winters where it can grow and bloom year-round.
-In cooler climates, it is treated as an annual, providing a burst of colorful flowers from spring to fall before being affected by frost.
-For gardeners in colder zones, Diascia can be overwintered indoors, allowing the plants to return for another growing season, or simply replanted each spring.
-Its ability to adapt to different climates and growing conditions makes it a reliable and rewarding choice for gardeners seeking continuous color and versatility in their outdoor spaces.
+Diascia is typically treated as an annual, providing a burst of colorful flowers from Spring to Fall before being affected by frost.
+Diascia can be perennial in USDA Hardiness Zones 9 and 10, flourishing in regions with mild, frost-free winters where it can grow and bloom year-round.
+For gardeners in colder zones, Diascia can be overwintered indoors, allowing the plants to return for another growing season, or simply replanted each Spring.

-Syngenta Flowers’ Darla Series of Diascia rules.
+The Darla® Series by Syngenta Flowers simply rules.
 It is a big mass of flowers that leads to an even greater mass of tangled flowers.
 It is the most popular series, primarily because it has been around for forever and thus is the variety with which consumers are most familiar.
-It is the second most sought-after series in internet searches.
-But, as other series of Diascia become more popular, Darla may lose its ranking …
+We carry the Light Pink, Rose, and White varieties.

 The Darla series are characterized by sprawling plants that reach about 10–12 inches tall and 12–24 inches wide.
 It thrives in full sun to part sun.
 However, it provides only cool season color, meaning early to late spring and again in the fall.
 Flowering may pause during extreme summer heat, then resume as temperatures cool.
 All colors of the Darla series are equally popular.

-The Piccadilly series from Selecta One, is a mounded series growing 7–9 inches tall and 8–10 inches wide.
+The Piccadilly series from Selecta One, is a mounded series growing 6–10 inches tall and 8–10 inches wide.
 It prefers part sun and is prized for its large flowers on short stems, early bloom, and cool-season performance.
 Piccadilly™ shines in early spring and fall, but may decline or stop blooming in midsummer heat, especially in southern zones.
 Piccadilly™ Pink stands out as the top seller—outselling other individual colors by a factor of four.
-Its popularity is undeniable, yet the reason behind its appeal remains a mystery, even to AI.
+Its popularity is undeniable, yet the reason behind its appeal remains a mystery.
 I’m genuinely excited to trial it myself and uncover what makes this particular pink so irresistible.

 The Juliet™ series, bred by Ball FloraPlant, features compact upright plants about 6–8 inches tall and 4–6 inches wide.
-It thrives in full sun to part sun, and blooms from early spring through autumn.
-In hot climates, flowering may slow or stall in midsummer.
+It thrives in full sun to part sun, and blooms from early Spring through Autumn.
+In hot climates, flowering may slow or stall in Summer.
 This series makes a great well-mannered filler.

 Planting Diascia